 Claim #1: The fats in seed oils cause systemic inflammation

 Seed oils contain both omega-3 and omega-6 fatty acids, explains Matthew Bechtold, MD, a gastroenterologist at the University of Missouri.
 Omega-3 fatty acids tend to have anti-inflammatory effects, while some omega-6 fatty acids tend to have pro-inflammatory effects, he says.
-And while seed oils are generally higher in omega-6 vs. omega-3, it doesn’t necessarily mean they’ll directly lead to inflammation.
+And while seed oils, like black seed oil, are generally higher in omega-6 versus omega-3, it doesn’t necessarily mean they’ll directly lead to inflammation.

 Additionally, the inflammatory reputation of omega-6 fatty acids is mainly based on mechanisms observed in animal studies, says Doebrich.
 “Luckily, our bodies are more complex than those of lab rats,” she notes.
 What’s more, human studies have found that higher intakes of omega-6 fatty acids aren’t shown to increase inflammation.

 Claim #2: Our ratio of omega-6 vs. omega-3 is the problem

 When arguing against seed oils, critics will often cite the issue of omega-6 versus omega-3 ratios in the American diet.
 However, this approach is highly generalized, as it doesn’t acknowledge the important role omega-6s can play in our nutrition.
 This includes their ability to lower LDL (“bad”) cholesterol and increase HDL ("good") cholesterol, which may help reduce the risk of heart disease, says Doebrich.

 Now, it’s true that the average American diet has more omega-6 than omega-3 fatty acids (about 10 times more, in fact) due to the high intake of ultra-processed foods.
 It’s also true that excess intake of such foods can lead to chronic conditions, such as heart disease and diabetes.